DavidFB94/pro-fit-pt/README.md

 - As a customer I can find a FAQ section so that I can easily find answers to common questions regarding the site.

-- (Future Feature) As a customer I can sign up for a newsletter so that I can receive the latest news and deals.
+- As a customer I can sign up for a newsletter so that I can receive the latest news and deals.

 ### Site Admin